In To Sell Is Human, author Daniel Pink looks at sales and how it’s changed in the era of the digital revolution, new scientific research.

 To Sell Is Human – Review

-I don’t fully agree with this idea that an ethical approach to sales -and success- is the best and most effective approach for your bottom line.
+I don’t fully agree with the idea that an ethical approach to sales -and success- is the best and most effective approach for your bottom line.

 To me, it’s very polly-annish.